JuanHigueraC/Entropy-and-robustness-relation-in-WS-BA-and-maximum-entropy-scale-free-networks/README.md

 ### 1.

-Using some statistical mechanics tecniques and approximations, we obtain that the distribution of the degree in networks generated from the prefferential attacthment algorithm, has a exponent between 2 and 3.
+Using some statistical mechanics tecniques and approximations, we obtain that the distribution of the degree in networks generated from the prefferential attacthment algorithm, has a exponent between 2 and 3, this being a bias of the algorithm to sample the ensemble of scale-free networks.

 ### 2.
 Using the Maximum Entropy Principle, the definition of Free Energy and derivatives of Free Energy, we calcule numerically the mean adjacency matrix of the ensemble of random networks with in average certain degree sequence extracted from a scale-free degree distribution.